-You can determine the current order of your NICs, and change it if necessary, as follows:
+On a Windows 2000 computer, you can determine the current order of your NICs, and change it if necessary, as follows:

 - 1. Choose Start > Settings > Network and Dial-up Connections. - 2.
-Choose Advanced > Advanced Settings. - The Connections: field lists your public and private Local Area Connections.
+Choose Advanced > Advanced Settings. - 3.
+The Connections: field lists your public and private Local Area Connections.
 To change the order in which Windows accesses them, select one of them and click the Arrow buttons to move it up or down. - 4.
 When the public and private NICs are in the order you want, click OK. - 5.
 The change in priority takes effect immediately.
 Restarting your computer is not necessary.